bek0s/gbkfit-legacy/data/datasets/mock/README.md

 - xo: RA of the galactic center.
 - yo: DEC of the galactic center.
 - pa: The position angle of the projected galactic disc.
-- incl: The inclination of the galactic disc with respect to the line of sigh.
+- incl: The inclination of the galactic disc with respect to the line of sight.
 - vsys: The systemic velocity of the galaxy.
 - vsig: The intrinsic velocity dispersion which assumed to be constant across the galactic disc.